 It was in light of this context that we decided to use an evocative approach to these rituals - and Trithemius’ Table of Practice as the centre of the operations.
 Our goal was to conjure the Olympic Spirit into the crystal (or black magic mirror in my case) and use this magic device as the link for mental communication with the Olympic Spirits.

-My ongoing reports on the Arbatel rituals can be found in the ‘Circle of Practice’ section.
 This text is dedicated to the description of how we crafted Trithemius’ Table of Practice to our best abilities over the course of several months.

 The design of Trithemius’ Table of Practice is described in the small volume “The Magic and Philosophy of Trithemius Spanheim: Containing his Book of Secret Things and Doctrine of Spirits”.
 We used the beautifully bound copy published by Hell Fire Club Books.
 However, the text most well known source is as an appendix to The Magus from Francis Barrett, a copy of which can is also available online here on Joseph Petersons Sacred Texts.

 The actual description of the crystal table is relatively short: